hbock/bgasync/README.md

 ## Twisted Support

 Twisted support for the BGAPI protocol is provided via the `bgasync.twisted` package.
-Currently support is limited to working with commands and events in the BGAPI; the plan is to provide higher-level APIs as well.
+Currently support is limited to working with commands and events in the BGAPI using `BluegigaProtocol`; the plan is to provide higher-level APIs for GATT, SMP, etc. operations as well.

+### Windows

-Twisted support for Windows on Python 3.5 is limited to sockets via select(); thus the serial port support doesn't work yet.
+Twisted support for Windows on Python 3 is limited to sockets via select(); thus the serial port support doesn't work yet.
 Workarounds are forthcoming; for now you can create a serial-TCP bridge in a separate process or thread and use BluegigaProtocol on a TCP connection.